 The Fort Worth Public Library is committed to building a community of learners, dreamers and doers.

 The Fort Worth Municipal Court was established by the Fort Worth City Council in 1924.
-It is a court of record whose primary jurisdiction is fine only, Class C misdemeanor criminal cases.
+It is a court of record whose primary jurisdiction is fine-only, Class C misdemeanor criminal cases.
 We strive to provide equal protection and due process of law.
-Our primary goal is to do justice for all who appear in our court on behalf of our citizens.
+Our primary goal is to do justice for all who appear in our court on behalf of our residents.
 The court also processes civil parking cases.

-The Park & Recreation Department maintains close to 300 parks and public spaces citywide, as well as providing recreational activities and educational programming that makes Fort Worth a great place to live, work and play.
+The Park & Recreation Department maintains close to 300 parks and public spaces citywide, as well as provides recreational activities and educational programming that makes Fort Worth a great place to live, work and play.

 The City of Fort Worth’s Public Events Department manages the operations of downtown’s Fort Worth Convention Center, the Cultural District’s Will Rogers Memorial Center and the Office of Outdoor Events.
 The two event facilities welcome over 3 million visitors each year from conventions, sporting events, national equestrian and livestock events, consumer shows and corporate and social events.

 The Transportation & Public Works Department maintains the city's surface streets, storm water channels and other key infrastructure.

-The Water Department is responsible for doing water right every time.
-The utility is responsible for providing drinking water, wastewater and reclaimed water service that protects human health and the environment.
+The Water Department is responsible for providing drinking water, wastewater and reclaimed water service that protects human health and the environment.